Read This First

 Prompt 3: Could there be a bimodal or trimodal distribution curve hidden in the data in this case?
 If so, what might be the likely factors behind this atypical curve?

-The section turns on Exploring Underlying Factors.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Exploring Underlying Factors in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Exploring Underlying Factors, Design an experiment to determine whether intelligence is causative of left-wing dispositions, and Experiment Design: Longitudinal Study.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Exploring Underlying Factors, Design an experiment to determine whether intelligence is causative of left-wing dispositions, and Experiment Design: Longitudinal Study in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Bimodal Distribution in Political Beliefs